 The default custom fields functionality in WordPress is to help end-users customize their websites fast and easily.
-But, it is limited to only text fields and thus, is not enough in most cases.
+However, it is limited to only text fields and thus, is not enough in most cases.
 In this post, we will learn how to take control of custom fields by creating our own new field types.

 In the first post of this series, we’ve known about what custom fields is and the application of custom fields which allows users to add arbitrary information into posts.
 But what do you do after that?
 In the recent post, you also learned how to add custom fields programmatically and display them in your theme.
 But you’ll see a shortcoming if there is no classification and searching.
 This post will guide you on how to get posts by custom fields in WordPress and we’ll create an interesting application: advanced search.

 As we know, custom fields is used to add more data to some objects in WordPress such as posts, pages, taxonomies, users, and comments.
 The two main purposes of custom fields are to describe and filter those objects.
 In this post, we'll learn what specific applications custom fields has in reality.